 Here are some of the most frequently asked questions we receive about chin liposuction recovery in Houston.

-How long does chin liposuction take to heal?
+How long does chin liposuction recovery take?

 The incisions required for chin liposuction should heal in a matter of a few weeks.
 You’ll be able to return to most non-exerting activities after 1 to 2 weeks.
 However, you’ll need to wait around 6 weeks before you can return to exercise.
 Throughout your recovery, you’ll meet with Dr. Steinberg to discuss your healing progress.